djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ## VisualEffects

 A visualeffect is any visual change made to your web page within the context of the tutorial.

-* This could be adding an element to the page, changing the CSS styling of an element, or anything you want via a custom visualeffect class.
+This could be adding an element to the page, changing the CSS styling of an element, or anything you want via a custom visualeffect class!

-* The same trigger may be added to multiple states.
+As with triggers, states automatically activate all their visualeffects upon being entered.

 <br>

 ### VisualEffect Parameters

-All methods for adding visualeffects require the following parameters:
+All methods for adding visualeffects use the following parameters:

 * current_state - name of the state that this visualeffect should be added to.
 * visual_id - (optional for all but custom visualeffects) a unique string ID for this visualeffect.